🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-# Calculate magnetic moment (numerical integration)
+# Calculate the magnetic moment (numerical integration)

 dx = X[0, 1] - X[0, 0]